lawrencethomp/movieLensProj/README.md

 # movieLensProj
-A COMP840 project about linear regression, and who likes what movies.
+A Machine Learning project about linear regression, and who likes what movies.
 A Lawrence and Oreva project for COMP840.

 **Linear Regression:** A Linear Equation between two points of data.